frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 - TapToClick Utility fixes missing tap-to-click functionality in the Pixelbook's touchpad driver [KBL audio drivers] (https://mrchromebox.tech/files/windrv/kbl_cros_drivers_1.0.exe)
 - Run the driver installer, then go into Device Manager and point any unknown devices to the driver installation folder to search.
 At the end, you'll have a handful of unknown devices without drivers still.

+The main problem is that it is only possible after removing the Firmware Write Protect and installing a UEFI Firmware.